 A country is considered to "pass" a given indicator if it performs better than the median score in its income group or the absolute threshold (for certain indicators - see below).
-A country is considered to "pass" the scorecard if it: (i) "passes" at least ten of the 20 indicators; (ii) "passes" the Control of Corruption indicator; and, (iii) "passes" either the Civil Liberties or Political Rights indicator.
+A country is considered to "pass" the scorecard if it: (i) "passes" at least ten of the 20 indicators, with at least one pass in each of the three categories; (ii) "passes" the Control of Corruption indicator; and, (iii) "passes" either the Civil Liberties or Political Rights indicator.
 For technical specifics regarding how these medians are calculated see the Note on Calculating Medians at the end of this document.
 Indicators with absolute thresholds in lieu of a median include:

-- a.
-Inflation, on which a country's inflation rate must be under a fixed ceiling of 15 percent; - b.
-Immunization Rates, on which a country must have immunization coverage above 90% or the median, whichever is lower; - c.
-Political Rights, on which countries must score above 17; and - d.
+- 1. Inflation, on which a country's inflation rate must be under a fixed ceiling of 15 percent; - 2.
+Immunization Rates, on which a country must have immunization coverage above 90% or the median, whichever is lower; - 3.
+Political Rights, on which countries must score above 17; and - 4.
 Civil Liberties, on which countries must score above 25.

 The Board also takes into consideration whether a country performs substantially worse in any category (Ruling Justly, Investing in People, or Economic Freedom) than it does on the overall scorecard.
-While the indicator methodology is the predominant basis for determining which countries will be eligible for MCA assistance, the Board also considers supplemental information and takes into account factors such as time lags and gaps in the data used to determine indicator scores.
+While the indicator methodology is the predominant basis for determining which countries will be eligible for assistance, the Board also considers supplemental information and takes into account factors such as time lags and gaps in the data used to determine indicator scores.

-EXAMPLE SCORECARD:
+EXAMPLE SCORECARD

-For reference, this is an example of a scorecard from FY22 and a guide for reading each of the indicators.
+For reference, this is an example of a scorecard from FY23.